TeodorsLisovenko/lisa-on-microservices/README.md

 `Extension`: In a microservices architecture, where communication between services is prevalent, a system may establish a network of trusted entities for inter-service communication.
 However, even within this trusted environment, it remains essential to encode or encrypt credentials during transmission.
 Implementing secure transport protocols such as HTTPS or utilizing encryption mechanisms ensures that sensitive credentials are adequately protected, mitigating the risk of interception and unauthorized access, thereby maintaining the integrity and security of the system.

-### 2.	*Trivial issues.*
+### 2. Trivial issues.

-Considerable part of potential issues are trivial ones.
+Considerable parts of potential issues are trivial ones.
 For example:

 1. Ensure that both microservices adhere to consistent naming conventions for variables, functions, endpoints, and other elements.
 E.g. both microservices communicate with identical field names, disallowing any variation like `studentId` from one side and `student_id` from the other.